praneetkb/CosmicEscape/README.md

 This project uses JUnit 5 for automated testing.
 To run all unit and integration tests and generate a Jacoco coverage report:
 ```
-mvn test
+mvn clean test
+mvn jacoco:report
 ```

 The coverage report can be found in target/site/jacoco/index.html after the tests complete.

+Note: There are some tests that fail but the report can still be generated and viewed using the steps above.

 **Manual Testing / Gameplay Verification**